Rabbit-Fur/FUR-Matrix-01/README.md

 Copy `.env.example` to `.env` and adjust the values for your environment before running the setup commands.

+Set the Google OAuth credentials using the environment variables `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+These must not be committed to version control.

 Set `EVENT_CHANNEL_ID` to the Discord channel where event announcements should be posted.
 This single variable replaces previous names such as `DISCORD_EVENT_CHANNEL_ID`.

 1. **Install the dependencies** (required before starting the app)